 Reported that he was working on the show Medical Center in 1970 for an evening shoot, when he left the soundstage to get something for a director.
 While outdoors, he came across Kent Warner who was working to prepare for the MGM auction.
 Gene remembers that it was raining that night, and Kent was carrying a satchel.
 Kent opened the satchel and Gene saw multiple pairs of sequined shoes.
 Kent said that he had found 6 pairs of slippers inside the Ladies’ Character Wardrobe building, which Gene pointed out on a map for me.
 The building was located directly behind the Irving Thalburg building, on a studio street that had once been named “Ince Way.”
 Gene was told at one point the building was a “converted stable” and that studio workers referred to it as a “barn,” possibly because of the large doors at the front of the building.
 There was never a true stable on the studio lot, and further research indicated that the building was actually a garage that stood on the property since 19-teens, having been built as part of the Ince Studios that originally stood on the property. – interview with Eugene Murray, 2015

-I can match up the known pairs with most shots in publicity photos and the film, leading me to believe that most likely there were no additional pairs made for production.
+I can match up the known pairs with all shots in the film as well as in publicity photos, leading me to believe that most likely there were no additional pairs made for production.
 There was a story told by a Munchkin of Toto eating a pair of the slippers in Judy’s trailer, so that is a possibility, assuming that pair never made it into publicity photos or the final film.

 Another rumor of a pair left behind the MGM leather room until everything was trashed in the 70s was also published in Rhys Thomas’ book “The Ruby Slippers of Oz.”
 The leather room worker, Eddie Fisher, claimed that he had made the bows out of leather and that the beads and such were “implanted” on it – none of this was true, as there was no leather used to make the bows, and the beads were sewn onto silk that was then mounted onto stiff fabric.
 Eugene Murray worked at MGM from the 1960’s to the 1980’s said that the leather room had long been defunct, and that there was never anything in it as long as he worked there.